Ivan Radenović: College career

-Mid-way through the 2003–04 season, Radenović joined the Arizona Wildcats men's basketball team and their head coach Lute Olson, where he had one of the most successful debuts in Wildcats history, scoring 17 points against Liberty University on December 28, 2003.
-That very same season, Radenović earned Honorable Mention Pac-10 All Freshman honors.
-He was a great addition to the Wildcats' team that needed help at the big man position.
-That season Radenović averaged 5.8 points per game, 2.9 rebounds per game, and shoot 25.7% from the three-point line, 39.7% in field goals, and 76.7% from the free throw line.
+Mid-way through the 2003–04 season, Radenović joined the Arizona Wildcats men's basketball team and their head coach Lute Olson, where he had a successful debut, scoring 17 points against Liberty University on December 28, 2003.
+That same season, Radenović earned Honorable Mention Pac-10 All Freshman honors.
+He was an excellent addition to the Wildcats' team that needed help at the center position.
+That season Radenović averaged 5.8 points per game, 2.9 rebounds per game, and shot 25.7% from the three-point line, 39.7% in field goals, and 76.7% from the free throw line.

 During the 2004–05 season, Radenović's game improved a lot.
 He was a key man on a Wildcats team that lost to the Illinois Fighting Illini in the 2005 NCAA Men's Division I Basketball Tournament Elite Eight game.
 During the season Radenović averaged 8.6 points per game, 5.5 rebounds per game, and posted four double doubles and six double figure rebounding games.
 A notable performance was his Pac-10 game at UCLA where he scored 19 points and grabbed 12 rebounds.
 The same season Radenović was voted the most improved player of them by his teammates.

 In the 2005–06 season, Radenović was a key player on a Wildcats' team plagued by off-court problems.
 He was named the team's co-MVP by his teammates.
 That same season he averaged 12.5 points per game and 6.3 rebounds per game, and had a team-leading four double-doubles during the season.

 His senior season of 2006–07 was his year as a leader on a team filled with talent.
 The absence of Kirk Walters' rebounding throughout the season damaged the Wildcats' game plan.
 The Wildcats were forced to rely on the younger members on the roster like Chase Budinger and Marcus Williams and eventually lost to Purdue in the first round of the 2007 March Madness Tournament.
 For the 2006–07 season Radenović averaged 15.1 points per game, 7.6 rebounds per game and 2.1 assists per game, and shoot 50.7% from the field.
 His highlight of the season was a 37-point, 9-rebound and 7-assist performance in an 85–80 overtime win over Stanford on March 3, 2007.
 This included 11 of 11 free throws.
 In that game he was guarded by two future NBA players, top-14 pick Brook Lopez and his twin brother Robin Lopez.